Parchet - Wood species

 Bamboo flooring

-As already mentioned, bamboo flooring is mainly made from pressed bamboo which makes it very hard and durable.
-Despite its very hardness it can be scratched in extreme situations (very sharp heels, animal claws), just like other hardwood species used for flooring.
-This is why the flooring must be protected with very hard varnish.
+As we have already said, bamboo flooring is mainly made from pressed bamboo, which makes it very hard and resistant.
+Despite its very hardness, it can be scratched in extreme situations (very sharp heels, animal claws), just like the other hardwood species used for flooring.
+Flooring must therefore be protected with very hard varnish.

-If the protection is factory made the floor will have maximum strength.
-The technologies used allow bamboo to be coated with highly resistant varnishes which harden under the action of UV lamps.
-They are the most resistant floor varnishes that ensure a high durability of floors.
+If the protection is factory-made the flooring will have maximum strength.
+The technologies used allow bamboo to be coated with highly resistant varnishes which harden under UV lamps.
+They are the most resistant floor varnishes that ensure long-lasting floors.

-If the bamboo planks used are not varnished, then they must be protected with a normal parquet varnish, without special tools.
-Due to the structure of the boards the absorption in the board is very low, therefore the surface of the flooring must be sanded beforehand to increase the absorption capacity.
-It is best to consult a specialist if you have such a floor.
-In addition, bamboo is difficult to accept colour, so it is best to use it in its original colour to avoid unpleasant surprises.
-If you want it finished in different colours, buy it ready finished.
-You'll be spared a lot of trouble.
+If the bamboo slats used are not varnished, they must be protected with ordinary floor varnish without special tools.
+Due to the structure of the panels the absorption in the panel is very low that is why the surface of the parquet must be sanded beforehand to increase the absorption capacity.
+It is best to call in a specialist if you have such parquet.
+In addition, bamboo is difficult to color, so it's best to use it in its original color to avoid unpleasant surprises.
+If you want it finished in different colors, buy it ready-finished.
+It will save you a lot of hassle.

 bamboo